Australia’s #1 Best CV & Resume Writers & Career Consulting Experts

 5) Use a keyword section

-Think of keywords as the breadcrumbs that lead recruiters to your CV.
-These words and phrases should be directly related to the job you’re applying for.
-For example, if you’re seeking a role as a data analyst, relevant keywords might include “data analysis,” “SQL,” “Python,” “data visualisation,” and “machine learning.”
+Think of keywords as the trail that leads recruiters through your resume.
+The key words and phrases should directly relate to the job you’re applying for.
+For instance a data analyst keywords might include “data analysis”, “SQL”, “Python”, “data visualisation”, and “machine learning”.
+Notice how quickly key words can be seen.

-Here’s a two-step approach to mastering the keyword game: Start by carefully reading the job description.
-Highlight the key skills, qualifications, and responsibilities mentioned.
-These are your target keywords.
+Here’s a two-step method for mastering the keyword game: Begin by reading the job description and identifying the skills, qualifications and responsibilities mentioned.
+These will be your keywords.

 6) Change your job title